NSPR Reference

 If there is no entry in the table with the specified key,

-.
+PL_HashTableRemove returns PR_FALSE.
 If the

-removes the entry from the
+entry exists, PL_HashTableRemove removes the entry from the

-table, invokes freeEntry
+table, invokes freeEntry with the HT_FREE_ENTRY

-flag to frees the entry, and returns PR_TRUE
+flag to frees the entry, and returns PR_TRUE.

-If the table is underloaded, PL_HashTableRemove
+If the table is underloaded, PL_HashTableRemove also

 shrinks the number of buckets by half.